Barbara Byrd-Bennett

 Barbara Louise Byrd–Bennett (born July 27, 1949) is an American educator, education administrator, former school superintendent and convicted felon.
 Byrd-Bennett is the former chief executive officer of the Chicago Public Schools (CPS) and the Cleveland Municipal School District.
-She served as CEO of the Cleveland schools from 1998 to 2006.
+She was CEO of the Cleveland schools from 1998 to 2006.
 From 2009 to 2011, she was the academic and accountability officer for the Detroit Public Schools system.
 She was hired as the chief education advisor for CPS in April 2012 and then named CEO by Chicago Mayor Rahm Emanuel six months later.

 She resigned from CPS in 2015 amid a bribery investigation, which led to her pleading guilty to multiple charges.
 In 2017, Byrd-Bennett was sentenced to 4 1/2 years at Federal Prison Camp, Alderson in West Virginia.
 She was released from prison and placed on home confinement in May 2020.

 Background

 Born in Harlem, Byrd-Bennett was the first of two daughters born to Helen Lee.
 Byrd-Bennett graduated from high school at age 15.
 After high school, Byrd-Bennett began studying at Long Island University where she received a Bachelors of Arts in 1969.
 In addition to her B.A., Byrd-Bennett has a Master’s of Science from Pace University, and a Master’s of the Arts from New York University.

 Byrd-Bennett also holds honorary doctorate degrees from Cleveland State University, Baldwin Wallace College, John Carroll University and the University of Notre Dame.